User's Guide

 1. Getting Started

-The first thing that you will see after opening a file is the workspace of the program.
-It consists of several panes: the resources and activities pane, the navigation pane, the main schedule pane, the bottom-right properties pane and a few more.
-Everything that you will be doing in the software - you will be doing using one of these panes; so we start by explaining what each pane does and what it is for.
+When you open a file, the first thing you see is the program’s workspace.
+It is made up of several panes, including the Resources and Activities pane, the Navigation pane, the main Timetable pane, the Properties pane in the bottom-right corner, and a few others.
+Everything you do in the software is done through these panes, so we’ll start by explaining what each pane is and how it is used.

 2. Institution

-The Institution pane is where you fill in the institution's details.
-It's also where you can configure the vocabulary that is used throughout the program to refer to the different types of resources (e.g. Teachers or Instructors; Activities or Classes; etc.).
-The last page in this pane is the properties page which allows to add custom properties (fields which contain textual data) for resources.
+The Institution pane is used to enter the institution’s details.
+It is also where you can configure the vocabulary used throughout the program to refer to different types of resources (for example, Teachers or Instructors, Activities or Classes, and so on).
+The last page in this pane is the Properties page, which allows you to add custom properties—fields that store textual information—for resources.

 3. Resources